How Much Does It Cost to Buy Keywords on Google? (2026 CPC)

 Average Cost to Buy Google Keywords in 2026

 You don’t “buy” a keyword outright.
 You pay every time someone clicks your ad.
 Across all industries, the average Cost Per Click (CPC) on Google Ads is $2.00 to $4.00.
 However, in competitive B2B markets, a single click can cost $15 to $50+.
+Buying keywords on Google really means winning an auction that runs every time a search happens, and keyword prices are set by that auction, not a price list.

 Average Cost Per Click (CPC) by Industry